kkreuning/rabo.dev/docs/developer-tools/webhooks/accepting-events/verifying-signatures.md

 Rabo Smart Pay signs all deliveries using a cryptographically secure signature, this allows your server to mathematically verify that a delivery is, indeed, originating from Rabo Smart Pay.

-Rabo Smart Pay [JSON Web Signatures](https://en.wikipedia.org/wiki/JSON_Web_Signature) with a detached payload, the public keys for verification are published at [https://pay.rabobank.nl/.well-known/jwks.json](https://pay.rabobank.nl/.well-known/jwks.json).
+Rabo Smart Pay uses [JSON Web Signatures](https://en.wikipedia.org/wiki/JSON_Web_Signature) with a detached payload, the public keys for verification are published at [https://pay.rabobank.nl/.well-known/jwks.json](https://pay.rabobank.nl/.well-known/jwks.json).
 When verifying a signature you must always use one of the published keys!